 The Perfect Match

-Mumby’s take the time to during training to ensure the carers they employ share their values of respect and dignity.
+Mumby’s take the time to during training to ensure carers we employ share our values of respect and dignity.

-Case study – Javeja, live-in carer for Mrs A.
+Case study – Javeja, a live-in carer for Mrs A.

 Mrs A sufferers from Dementia and I have been with her since 2012.
-Mrs A is very happy living in her world and is still in her original family home.
-Everyday I give her breakfast, get her washed and dressed and make her comfortable.
-Mrs A has two live-in carers and between the two of us we ensure someone is always with her for companionship, to get her a drink, something to eat or simply change the channel on the TV; whatever she needs when she needs it.
-I am happy that Mrs A has carers here in case of emergencies too, I have had to call ambulance when she became unwell and couldn’t breathe, but luckily we were here with her.
+She has a very happy life and is still in her original family home.
+Every day I give her breakfast, get her washed and dressed and make her comfortable.
+Mrs A has two live-in carers and between the two of us, we ensure someone is always with her for companionship, to get her a drink, something to eat or simply change the channel on the TV; whatever she needs when she needs it.
+I am happy that Mrs A has carers here in case of emergencies too, I have had to call an ambulance when she became unwell and couldn’t breathe, but luckily we were here with her.
 Before I came to England I wasn’t in the care profession but Mumby’s has given me all the training I require and I love living here with Mrs A.

 Danny and Simon (Danny has been Simon’s live-in carer for 8 years)